DiPS-Digital-Peer-Initiative/mind-matters-24/contact.markdown

 # Contact us

-You can contact us for any questions or queries you might have between 5 to 7 p.m.
+You can contact us for any questions or queries you might have between 3 and 7 p.m.

 ## Counsellors
 - **Mrs. Swati Banerjee**<br>